Hurricane Joaquin: Bahamas

-Floodwaters up to 5 ft deep submerged at least 70% of nearby Crooked Island, where the storm left widespread structural damage.
-The hurricane "completely destroyed" a Bahamas Electricity Corporation power plant, where two large diesel tanks were shifted off their bases, allowing more than 10,000 gallons of fuel to leak into the ground.
+Floodwaters up to 5 ft deep submerged at least 70% of Crooked Island, where the storm left widespread structural damage.
+A private weather station on the island measured sustained winds of 99 knots gusting to 129 knots before going offline.
+The hurricane shifted two large fuel tanks belonging to the Bahamas Electricity Corporation off their bases, allowing more than 10,000 gallons of fuel to leak into the ground.
+Septic tank seepage contaminated residential wells, leaving residents without clean drinking water.
+The clinic in Colonel Hill had its roof blown off.
 In the days following the storm, about 100 evacuees—including 46 from Crooked Island—were flown to New Providence, where several of them sought medical attention.
-On Long Island and Crooked Island, septic tank seepage contaminated residential wells, leaving residents without clean drinking water.
-Both areas still had extensive standing water on October 7.
-Acklins endured severe flooding, with many homes inundated and numerous calls for rescue; the island's sea barrier was breached by 9:00 a.m. local time.
+Acklins endured severe flooding, with many homes inundated and numerous calls for rescue; the island's sea barrier was breached by 9:00 a.m. local time (13:00 UTC) on October 1.
 Some residents reported the entire island to be under water.
+The health center in Spring Point, situated next to the ocean, was badly damaged by flooding and all medical supplies stored there were lost.
+Power outages caused a water treatment plant to become inoperative, effectively halving Acklins' drinking water production capacity.
 A bridge in Lovely Bay was completely destroyed.
+Significant standing water was observed on Crooked Island and Acklins even on October 7.
+The terminal buildings at both Spring Point Airport on Acklins and Colonel Hill Airport on Crooked Island suffered damage to the roofs, walls, and interiors, while the runways at both airports were obstructed by fallen vegetation.